Australian Carbon Industry

 By adopting the Carbon Code of Conduct, Carbon Sync seeks to build stronger relationships with stakeholders, including investors, customers, and employees.

-You can read more about your rights as a carbon project participant on the CMI website.
-There is also guidance for consumers about working with Carbon Code signatories on the CMI website.
+The CMI website provides more information about your rights as a carbon project participant and provides guidance for consumers about working with Carbon Code signatories.

-In the presentation of our offering to potential customers, we are required to provide full and transparent information.
+We are committed to providing full and transparent information when presenting our offering to potential customers.
 This means we give farmers all the information they may need to make an informed decision.
-The Australian Carbon Code of Conduct also has a complaints-handling procedure to support farmers.
-This procedure can be deployed in the event that a farmer has a problem with a carbon project developer.
+The Australian Carbon Code of Conduct also has a robust complaints handling procedure to support farmers, ensuring their confidence in our operations.

 You can see the list of signatories to the Code on the Carbon Market Institute website.